rcmgleite/rldb/src/cluster/README.md

 The cluster module contains 2 interconnected implementations of rldb (when configured in cluster mode)

-1. Partitioning - implemented via consistent hashing
+1. Partitioning - currently only supports consistent hashing
-2. Ring state(node discovery, ring assignment and failure detection) implemented via TCP gossip protocol
+2. Cluster state(node discovery, ring assignment and failure detection) implemented via TCP gossip protocol

-See each specific file for detailed information.
+More details can be found in each specific file/mod.